US eases travel advisory for India as COVID-19 cases decline | NewsBytes

 Travel advisory for Pakistan also improved

 Besides India, the travel advisory for Pakistan was also eased on Monday from Level 4 to Level 3.
-In Pakistan's case, the CDC issued a Level 2 Travel Health Notice for Pakistan due to COVID-19, indicating a moderate level of the pandemic.
-However, the State Department maintained Level 3 risk for US citizens travelling to the country due to terrorism.
+In Pakistan's case, the CDC issued a Level 2 Travel Health Notice due to COVID-19, indicating a moderate level of the infection.
+However, the State Department maintained Level 3 risk for US citizens traveling to the country due to terrorism.

 Reconsider Pakistan travel due to COVID-19, terrorism: State Department